rogiia/ruxu.dev/articles/ai/build-an-ai-agent-security-2.md

     "169.254.169.254",  # cloud metadata
 )

-> `169.254.169.254` is the link-local address that cloud providers (AWS, GCP, Azure) use to expose instance metadata.
-Any process running on a cloud VM can query it — without credentials — to read the instance's IAM role credentials, user-data scripts, and other configuration.

 # Tools whose output is most likely to carry injection attempts and
 # whose side effects are most dangerous if an injection succeeds.
 _HIGH_RISK_TOOLS = {"run_bash", "write_file", "edit_file", "webfetch"}